 How to Help an Obese Cat

 Sadly, it is a fact that cat obesity is sharply increasing in the U.S. and in all affluent nations.
-The number of obese and overweight house cats is expected to surpass 60% of all U.S. house cats this year.
+In fact, about 50% of all cats between the ages of 5 and 11 are obese.
 So, the question we have to ask our readers is, is your cat obese?
-If your answer is yes, then Fluffy has probably morphed into a fat cat, but fear not.
+If your answer is yes, fear not.
 There are relatively painless but important steps you can take to get your cat’s weight back to a healthy number.
 Here is what you need to know.

 Why Your Cat’s Weight Matters

 Just like in people, obesity creates diseases in cats.
-Fat cats are more likely than normal weight cats to develop one or more of these health problems:
+Obese cats are more likely than normal weight cats to develop one or more of these health problems: